William Nicholson (chemist): Scientific work

 In 1799 he established a school in London's Soho Square, where he taught natural philosophy and chemistry, with the aid of a grant of £1,500 from Thomas Pitt.

-In May 1800 he with Anthony Carlisle discovered electrolysis, the decomposition of water into hydrogen and oxygen by voltaic current.
+Nicholson and Anthony Carlisle demonstrated sustained electrolysis of water into hydrogen and oxygen using a voltaic pile for the first time in May 1800.
 The two were then appointed to a chemical investigation committee of the new Royal Institution.
 But his own interests shortly turned elsewhere.
 In 1809 he became a first class corresponding member, living abroad, of the Royal Institute of the Netherlands.

 Besides considerable contributions to the Philosophical Transactions, Nicholson wrote translations of Fourcroy's Chemistry (1787) and Chaptal's Chemistry (1788), First Principles of Chemistry (1788) and a Chemical Dictionary (1795); he also edited the British Encyclopedia, or Dictionary of Arts and Sciences (6 vols., London, 1809).
+A sceptical critique of biblical miracles, The Doubts of Infidels, though published anonymously, is attributed to Nicholson.

 Later life

 During the later years of his life, Nicholson's attention was chiefly directed to water supply engineering at Portsmouth, at Gosport and in Hammersmith.
 William Nicholson died in Bloomsbury at the age of 61 on 21 May 1815, attended by Sir Anthony Carlisle.